Marrying early has many advantages, especially for women, argues Los Angeles-based psychiatrist Mark McDonald.

-One of the most pressing issues is the biological clock.
-Women who delay marriage often find themselves in a rush to find a suitable partner, leading to hurried decisions that may result in less-than-ideal marriages.
+One of the biggest issues is the biological clock.
+Women who delay marriage often find themselves in a rush to find a suitable men, leading to hurried decisions that result in less-than-ideal marriages.

 This urgency undermines the entire marital decision-making process, making it far less likely to choose well when under such pressure.

 In other words, the longer women wait to get married, the crappier marriage they’re likely to have.

 Good reasons not to be a slut

 There are a number of reasons why getting married earlier – rather than later – is superior.